-Section 3.
+Section 2.
 Probation of Contingent II Employees

-The probationary period of employees being assigned to the bargaining unit as a result of a conversion from non-permanent to permanent shall be thirty (30) days, provided the employee is assigned to the same job and has employment service of at least six (6) months.
+The probationary period for employees being assigned to the bargaining unit as a result of a conversion from contingent appointment to regular status shall be thirty (30) days, provided the employee is assigned to the same job in the same department and has employment service of at least one (1) year.
+Otherwise, the probationary period shall be one (1) year.